 Healthy Connections currently operates nine clinics throughout West Central Arkansas.
 This includes two clinics in Hot Springs at 3604 Central Ave., and 102 Chippewa Court.
 At Central Ave., Healthy Connections has a family medical clinic, pediatrics, cardiology podiatry and behavioral health.
 Other services offered include BioTE Hormone Replacement Therapy, Botox and Joint Injections.

 The pediatrics clinic features Jeremy Porter, MD, and Melanie Newman, APRN.
 They work in the kid-friendly clinic to take care of children of all ages.
 Meggers will serve as the therapist for children.
-She’ll also have the ability to refer patients to Charl Buxton, PMHMT, who is a Psychiatric Nurse Practitioner at the clinic.

 “I just feel like the children need that source of stability because they have no control over their environment and surroundings.
 It’s important to have somebody who can help them navigate through their situation.”